 Why Start Now?

 Even in Florida’s permitless carry climate, obtaining your CWL offers unmatched legal benefits and peace of mind.
-With just a few steps, you’ll be ready to carry confidently—and legally—in Florida and beyond.
+With just a few steps, you’ll be ready to carry confidently - and legally - in Florida and beyond.

-Concealed Carry License Frequently Asked Questions (2025)
+Concealed Carry License Frequently Asked Questions (2026)

 Do I still need a permit after Florida’s permitless carry law?